 This decadent tempeh mushroom stroganoff is so easy that you don’t need to wait for the weekend to pamper yourself with this healthy, creamy dish.
-Learn to prepare tempeh to perfection with my fool-proof method.
+If you've been searching for a great vegan mushroom stroganoff, this is the one.
+I'll even show you how to prepare tempeh to perfection with my fool-proof method.

 A bit of a work in progress, this recipe.
 It's also been a labor of love (with edible results).
 I wanted to recreate a stroganoff kind of dish that I had when I was a kid.
 Of course, the challenge was recreating it in a healthy, plant-based image.